To Be Clear: There is no price at which a medicine will be considered fair by everyone. In my experience—even free medicine is challenged.

 The DPL provides commentary to various outlets on oncology drug pricing and highlights its tool (the Drug Abacus) to help identify value.

 Institute for Clinical and Economic Review (ICER) –ICER is one of the more prominent value assessment organizations.
 It conducts evidence-based reviews of drugs (and other medical interventions).
-These reviews often take months and incorporate feedback from a variety of stakeholders.
+These reviews often take months and incorporate feedback from a variety of stakeholders—now including patient representatives.
+However, there are patient groups and organizations that have expressed concern over how ICER evaluates costs.
 ICER was founded by Steven D. Pearson, MD, MSc, who has an extensive advisory background in health technology.

-A joint writing committee of both organizations and comprised of experienced clinicians and specialists in cardiology, health economics and performance measures was established to address the increasing concerns over optimizing healthcare spend.
-Currently, the two organizations have grading systems to evaluate data from randomized clinical trials, nonrandomized studies, expert panel consensus, and case studies.
+A joint writing committee of both organizations and comprised of experienced clinicians and specialists in cardiology, health economics and performance measures was established to address the increasing concerns over optimizing healthcare spending.
+The two organizations have grading systems to evaluate data from randomized clinical trials, nonrandomized studies, expert panel consensus, and case studies.
 The intent is to enhance the guidelines with value assessments based on reliable data.

-This guideline was designed to enable a physician and patient to assess the value of a particular cancer treatment regimen given the patient’s individual preferences and circumstances.
+The guideline established by the ASCO was designed to enable a physician and patient to assess the value of a particular cancer treatment regimen given the patient’s individual preferences and circumstances.
 The value framework incorporates clinical benefit, toxicity, and symptom palliation into a score termed the net health benefit (NHB).

 The NCCN provides a value assessment that healthcare providers can use with patients to discuss therapies.
 The assessment categories are called “evidence blocks,” and cover: